My my, these are very VERY interesting times.

 A time capsule is a collection of present-day items and information that are compiled and stored, specifically for someone in the future to find it and learn about our time period.

-I think that would be so dope to create a time capsule that represents what we are going through right now (I mean, this stuff is bound to make the history books) and then bury it in the backyard or basement for another generation to find!
+I think that would be so dope to DIY a memory box that represents what we are going through right now (I mean, this stuff is bound to make the history books) and then bury it in the backyard or basement for another generation to find!

 13| Binge on a TV show or watch movies